mattermost/docs/source/process/integrations-directory.rst

 Integration Elements
 --------------------

-The following include guidelines for specific elements of an integration.
+The following includes guidelines for specific elements of an integration.

 Title
 ^^^^^^

-This is a short title of the integration, effectively its name.
-Samples:
+Short title of the integration, effectively its name.
+Examples:

  - Facebook
  - Twitter
  - BigBlueButton Plugin

 Note: If the integration is a plugin, please include “Plugin” in the title.

    - To figure out if an integration is a plugin, check its install instructions to see what it refers to.
 E.g. if it says to configure it as a webhook in Mattermost and as a plugin in Jenkins, it's a plugin in Jenkins, not in Mattermost.

-Note: Amazon AWS SNS Plugin - this is named "Amazon SNS" officially, but "AWS" is it's short form, so include both official and short form in the title.
+Note: If it's an Amazon related integration, include both the official and short form in the title ("Amazon" and "AWS").
+E.g. "Amazon AWS SNS Plugin".

 Description
 ^^^^^^^^^^^^

-This is a short description of the integration, typically provided by the integration creator.
+Short description of the integration, typically provided by the integration creator.

-You can usually find a description of the integration on the GitHub project.
+You can also usually find a description of the integration on the GitHub project.

 Don’t end the description with a period.

 Author
 ^^^^^^^

 GitHub author of the integration.

 Always a full name, or a company name, depending on their GitHub profile.

-If neither is public on their GitHub profile, using their GitHub username is also fine.
+If neither a full name or a company name is public on their GitHub profile, using their GitHub username is also fine.

 Language
 ^^^^^^^^^

 Programming language of the integration.

-Find this by clicking on the coloured bar in the GitHub project, below the header containing “commits, branches, releases, contributors”, and choosing the language(s) higher than 30%.
+Find this by clicking on the coloured bar in the GitHub project, below the header containing “commits, branches, releases, contributors”, and choose the language(s) higher than 30%.

+Tips:

-Don't add ``Makefile`` unless it's the only language on the repo.
+ - Don't add "Makefile" unless it's the only language on the repo.
-Use ``Go`` instead of Golang.
+ - Use "Go" instead of "Golang".
-If there is no language, set to ``N/A`` instead of leaving blank.
+ - If there is no language, set to "N/A" instead of leaving it blank.

 License
 ^^^^^^^^

 This is typically found in the GitHub project, on the file named “LICENSE”.
 The license file should specify the license type.

-Note that:
-License must be compatible with Apache 2.0 (https://apache.org/legal/resolved.html#category-a).
+Note: License must be compatible with Apache 2.0 (https://apache.org/legal/resolved.html#category-a).
 E.g. not GPLv3, nor APGLv3.

- - Format: Use ``Apache 2.0``, ``BSD 2-Clause`` or ``BSD 3-Clause``.
- - If not compatible with Apache 2.0, do not add the integration to the website.
+If not compatible with Apache 2.0, do not add the integration to the website.

+For formatting, write "Apache 2.0", "BSD 2-Clause" or "BSD 3-Clause".

- - When the integration is not open source, mark the license as N/A - not open source.
+When the integration is not open source, mark the license as "N/A - not open source".

 Download URL
 ^^^^^^^^^^^^^

-Go to the GitHub project, find the README file that typically includes install instructions, and link to that.
+Link to the README file on the Github project which typically includes install instructions.

 Source Code URL
 ^^^^^^^^^^^^^^^^